 A Majority Of Residents Want To Work In Private Practice

-Many of the rank lists assume that the applicants all want the same thing: a high-powered research and teaching program.
+Many of the rank lists assume that applicants want the same thing: a high-powered research and teaching program.
 But, 90% of all radiology residents go into private practice.
 So, the rank lists usually do not follow the end career results of its participants.

 Development of Vicious/Virtuous Circle